 If you're looking for someone to coach, challenge, and teach you more about yourself and music, then you might be interested in the Berklee City Music Mentoring Program.
 This program gives you a chance to boost your confidence, understand your opportunities, and find out what you want in life.
 Berklee College of Music students and alumni volunteer their time to offer:

 - one-to-one coaching

 You’ll also be invited to participate in workshops, performance opportunities, and social events to help you connect with other musicians.

-The program is open to 7th through 12th grade students in the Boston area and takes place at Berklee College of Music on weekdays after school.
-You can apply beginning in December to start the following September, and students are selected for the program based on their application, audition, and interview.
+The program is open to seventh- through 12th-grade students in the Boston area and takes place at Berklee College of Music on weekdays after school.
+You can apply beginning in February to start the following September, and students are selected for the program based on their application, audition, and interview.
 This is a scholarship-based program, so there is no cost to participate.

-Contact Berklee City Music if you have any questions about the Mentoring Program.
+Contact Berklee City Music to learn more about the Mentoring Program.